Babar Azam Is The Most Valuable Cricketer Of The Year - UrduPoint

 Mohammad Rizwan, the stand-in captain for the final Test of 2020 at Mount Maunganui against New Zealand, was declared Test Cricketer of the Year.
 In five Tests, he aggregated 302 runs, mostly in difficult situations, with four half-centuries at an average of 43.14.
 He also accounted for 12 batsmen behind the wickets.

-Fawad Alam’s fighting and courageous 102 at Mount Maunganui, his first Test century in 11 years that made global headlines, was chosen as the Individual Performance of the Year by the independent jury* that comprised highly respected and distinguished cricket personalities.
+Fawad Alam's fighting and courageous 102 at Mount Maunganui, his first Test century in 11 years that made global headlines, was chosen as the Individual Performance of the Year by the independent jury, that comprised of highly respected and distinguished cricket personalities.

 Pakistan women's national cricket team all-rounder Aliya Riaz was named as the Women's Cricketer of the Year while 19-year-old Fatima Sana was chosen as the Women's Emerging Cricketer of the Year.